zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Rosa asks, “What’s all the noise?”
 In other words, why is Joshua yelling.
 Joshua responds, “It’s the neighborhood kids,” meaning it’ s the children who live near our house.
 “All I want to do,” meaning the only thing I  want to do, “on this sunny afternoon is sit out on the porch and enjoy the day .”
 Joshua wants to sit on his “porch” (porch) and enjoy his day.
 A porch is an ar ea in front of a house, often made of either wood or cement, that doesn’t have an y walls around it, although it will often have something overhead – a “roof” (roof ) – to protect you from the rain and sun.

-Porches aren’t as common here in Los Angeles as the y are in other cities, especially with newer houses, but where I grew up i t was quite common in the houses of my neighborhood to see people on their po rches – for houses to have porches, in fact.
+Porches aren’t as common here in Los Angeles as the y are in other cities, especially with newer houses, but where I grew up it was quite common in the houses of my neighborhood to see people on their po rches – for houses to have porches, in fact.
 Almost none of the houses in my n eighborhood here in L.A. have porches.
 They’re just not as common in the hou ses in this area, and I think they’re not as common in newer houses.

 In any case, Joshua is mad about the neighborhood k ids.
 He says, “Those neighborhood kids keep coming around” – that is, th ey keep coming close to his house – “and making all kinds of noise.”
 Joshua the n yells at another one of the neighborhood children.
 He says, “Hey you, shoo!”
 “S hoo” (shoo) is another informal word used to tell someone to go away.
 It’s  sometimes used humorously, as in making a joke, but Joshua isn’t joking here.